Network Co-ordinator: Dr Jane Ainsworth, email@example.com

 If you are interested in developing the teaching of classical subjects in your school, please get in touch.
 All of the support we offer is free.

-The University of Leicester Network was generously supported by Mr Dimitri Chandris in 2018 and 2019.
+The University of Leicester Network is generously supported by Mr Dimitri Chandris.

 We invite individual or corporate sponsorship of our regional networks.
 If you would like to find out more, please contact Sacha: email@example.com or 07854 634 861.

 Lidia Kuhivchak, Head of Classics at Beauchamp College in Leicester, talks about where her passion for classics came from, why pupils love learning classics because of the language skills it gives them, and why she's not even halfway finished with building her state school classics empire!